catamphetamine/react-pages/README.md

 https.createServer(options, server.callback()).listen(3001, error => ...)
 ```

-The final step is to set up the main web server (`192.168.0.1:80` in this example) to proxy all HTTP requests for webpages to the webpage rendering server you've just set up.

-An example of how HTTP request routing on your main web server can be set up (with page rendering server running on port `3000`):
+Now [disable javascript in Chrome DevTools](http://stackoverflow.com/questions/13405383/how-to-disable-javascript-in-chrome-developer-tools), go to `localhost:3000` and the server should respond with a rendered page.

+## Proxying

+In the example above all HTTP requests to the server are served with HTML pages which is not the case in real-world applications: for example, a request to `/items` REST API should return a JSON response from the database.

+To accomplish that a proxy server is set up which routes all HTTP requests to their appropriate destination.
+For example, API requests go to the REST API server, requests for static files return static files, and HTTP requests for webpages are routed to the webpage rendering server.
+So the HTTP proxying plan would look like this:

  * all HTTP GET requests starting with `/assets` return static files from your `assets` folder
- * all HTTP requests starting with `/api` call your REST API methods
+ * all HTTP requests starting with `/api` are proxied to the REST API service
  * all the other HTTP GET requests are proxied to `http://localhost:3000` for webpage rendering

-Proxying can be easily set up, for example, with [http-proxy](https://github.com/nodejitsu/node-http-proxy) in Node.js
+For development purposes, proxying can be easily set up, for example, using [http-proxy](https://github.com/nodejitsu/node-http-proxy) library in Node.js

 ```js
 const path = require('path')